collaborativebioinformatics/DMDL_manuscript/README.md

 Prompt 2: “User: Create subject predicate subject logic triplets using some genes and their disease associations and output it as a subject predicate subject logic triplet.
 An example subject predicate subject triplet could be Biliary Atresia - results in - biliary obstruction.
 Create 10 of these triplets.”

 Prompt 3: “Create subject predicate subject logic triplets using singlue nucleotide polymorphism rs rs113993960 and their disease associations and output it as a subject predicate subject logic triplet.
 An example subject predicate subject triplet could be Biliary Atresia - results in - biliary obstruction.
-Create10 of these triplets.” [sic]
+Create10 of these triplets.”

 We then compared the results of these models to the DisGeNet associations.
 The code for all of these can be found in the repository (https://github.com/collaborativebioinformatics/kgbasedvalidation/) with documentation in the repository describing the required dependencies and installation instructions.